affan98/waitlistBot/README.md

 myNumber = "use this format +15556665555"
 ```

-Before running, make sure to install the Twilio module (5.6.0).
+Before running, make sure to install all of the requirements (may need to use sudo).

 ```
 $ pip install -r requirements.txt
-or
-$ pip install twilio

 ```

 ### Usage

 To run the script you must specify a class name and which sections you want to check.
+The script creates a daemon process that will run in the background.

 ```
 $ python3 waitlistBot.py -c "MATH241" -s "0101 0201 0405"